- 1 Quick Facts

 And believe us: just like seeing Mt Everest for the first time, you NEVER forget your first glimpse of Uluru.

-We’ve written a detailed guide to this campsite on our extremely popular ‘Driving from Alice Springs to Uluru’ guide, so we urge you to have a look at the information there (just click on the link).
+We’ve written a detailed guide on ‘Driving from Alice Springs to Uluru’, so we urge you to have a look at the information there (just click on the link).

 Rangers do patrol and do move people on if they’re caught camping illegally